The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 \subsection{IMBH TDE?}

 A TDE origin for LFBOTs was originally proposed, motivated by the prototypical event AT2018cow, which showed a steep lightcurve decline, blue and featureless spectrum, and late-time He emission reminiscent of the tidal disruption of stars by SMBHs \citep{kwo+2019, perley2019}.
+In addition, the late-time UV plateau of AT2018cow is similar the late-time UV plateau observed in TDEs, and is possible further evidence of a shared progenitor connection \citep{sun2022, sun2023, inkenhaag2023, inkenhaag2025}.
 Unlike SMBH TDEs, LFBOT lightcurves initially rise and decay on $\approx$days timescales rather than weeks to months, which would require a less massive black hole, similar to that of IMBHs ($10^3-10^6$~$M_\odot$), to power the transient \citep{perley2019, wintergranic2025}.
-Early LFBOT host galaxy analyses also supported an IMBH TDE origin, as the first discovered LFBOTs were all associated with dwarf galaxies (AT2018cow, CSS161010, ZTF18abvkwl, AT2020mrf, and AT2020xnd; \citealt{perley2019, perley2021, ho2020_koala, yao2022}), for which a central mass BH would plausibly be in the IMBH mass range.
-Here, we find several properties of LFBOTs and their hosts that disfavor this progenitor model.
-For one, while LFBOT hosts do lean towards lower mass galaxies, they are not all strictly dwarf galaxies ($<10^9$~$M_\odot$).
-Thus, we can assume that the central BH stellar mass likely spans a large range, from IMBH to SMBH ($>10^6 M_\odot$) masses.
-Moreover, as we show in Section~\ref{sec:offsets}, LFBOTs are not centrally located within their hosts.
-Rather, it appears that LFBOTs have a lack of events at low physical and host-normalized offsets, especially in comparison to CCSNe, LGRBs, SLSNe-I, and SNe Ibn.
-Therefore, we find no reason to believe that LFBOTs represent interactions with or accretion onto a central massive BH.
+Early LFBOT host galaxy analyses also supported an IMBH TDE origin, as the first discovered LFBOTs were all associated with dwarf galaxies (AT2018cow, CSS161010, ZTF18abvkwl, AT2020mrf, and AT2020xnd; \citealt{perley2019, perley2021, ho2020_koala, yao2022}), which are expected to host IMBHs.